What's the Best Trading Strategy? (Tested Answer for 2026)

 A trader you follow on Twitter shows their P&L and explains their setups.
 You copy them exactly.
 Six months later, you've lost money while they keep posting wins.

 What happened?
 You have different psychology, different capital, different available hours, and different risk tolerance.
-Their strategy fits THEM.
+Their strategy fits them.
 It was never designed for you.
 Start your search from your own constraints, not someone else's success story.

 Switching Strategies After Every Losing Streak